csiro/emmai/setup_scripts/README_HPC.md

 - `hpc_install.sh`: Automates the setup of the environment, including creating directories, cloning repositories, and downloading data.
-- `hpc_cpu_requirements.txt`: Environment configuration of the Conda CPU environment.
+- `hpc_cpu_requirements.txt`: Environment configuration of the CONDA CPU environment.
-- `hpc_gpu_requirements.txt`: Environment configuration of the Conda GPU environment.
+- `hpc_gpu_requirements.txt`: Environment configuration of the CONDA GPU environment.
+- `config.sh`: Environment variables that will be used by the Installation shell scripts.

 ## Installation